open/close all folders

 - The Dragon: The Insectors/Invectids consider her their secret weapon.
 Which is completely understandable when you see her in action.

-- Promoted to Love Interest: In the novels, she had no romantic interest in Hunter, or vice versa.
+- Promoted to Love Interest: In the novels, she had no romantic interest in Hunter, and vice versa.

 - The Quiet One

-- This Is Unforgivable!: Despite being perfectly willing to forgive everyone, she says this to Mantid after learning that he betrayed the Insectors and watching Buguese crash to his possible death to stop him.
+- This Is Unforgivable!: Despite being willing to forgive everyone, she says this to Mantid after learning that he betrayed the Insectors, and watching Buguese crash to his possible death to stop him.
 Granted, she's still distressed at the thought of Hunter actually killing Mantid.
-But it's still telling that she actually said this.
-Clearly, O.O.C.
-Is Serious Business.

 - Sixth Ranger: More like the eighth.

-- Yamato Nadeshiko: She's mature, loyal, has the proper skills of a housewife, and can kick your butt gracefully.
-She even wielded a naginata when untransformed.
+- Yamato Nadeshiko: She's mature, loyal, has the proper skills of a housewife, and can kick your ass gracefully.
+She even wields a naginata when un-transformed.